tkardi/eoy/README_EN.md

 `$ python datasync.py`

-_FIXME: describe the necessary steps for data pre-processing.
-We need to move all pre-processing activities from db/init.sql aswell (a separate file that we could execute from datasync.py? or a function in the database?)_

-Start up Django's development server with
+And after the loading has finished, again, as a privileged user run [db/preprocess.sql](db/preprocess.sql).
+Then we can fire up Django's development server with

 `$ python manage.py runserver`